 Check Price on Amazon →

-The Cubii PRO uses an elliptical gliding motion rather than a traditional circular pedal stroke, which reduces joint impact at the knee — a meaningful advantage for users with knee sensitivity, arthritis, or recovering from lower-body injuries.
-The motion also tends to feel more natural while typing, since it doesn’t require the up-down knee movement of standard pedaling.
+The Cubii PRO uses elliptical motion rather than circular pedaling, which reduces knee impact — a meaningful advantage for users with joint sensitivity, arthritis, or recovering from lower-body injuries.
+The motion also pairs well with typing, since your knees stay closer to a neutral position throughout each stride rather than pumping up and down.

-Bluetooth connectivity lets the Cubii PRO sync progress to the Cubii app, Apple Health, and Fitbit.
-Based on owner feedback, the app’s gamification features — streak tracking and community challenges — help maintain long-term consistency in ways a plain LCD counter cannot.
+Bluetooth connectivity syncs to the Cubii app, Apple Health, and Fitbit.
+The app’s gamification features — streak tracking, community challenges — have helped many users maintain daily movement habits in ways a plain step counter doesn’t.

 MERACH Under Desk Bike Pedal Exerciser with App